rflyman/NodeSetupWithAuthentication/README.md

-This is a base install with authentication
+This is a base install with authentication that can be used for future projects.
+It implements Node.js, express, angular 2, bootstrap, mongodb, angular-jwt, and EJS templates.

-Uses locally hosted mongodb (192.168.0.18).
-Will need to be reconfigured to suitable database before use.

-Implements Node.js, express, angular 2, bootstrap, mongodb, angular-jwt
+Configuration:
+Uses mongodb instance on (localhost:27017) with database name "meanauth".
+Please update config/database.js with your connection information before running.

+Installation:
+npm install
+npm start